BALCONIES THROUGH THE AGES

 In turn, technological advances in balcony systems and the use of new, low-maintenance materials, such as clear straight or curved glass and aluminium, are pushing the boundaries of balustrading design further.
 Their versatility makes them suitable for a variety of newbuild or domestic refurbishment projects, complementing all types of property styles.

-Balconies in the sun As the well-travelled have probably discovered, some of the finest balcony examples can be found throughout Europe's fascinating cities and beyond.
+As the well-travelled have probably discovered, some of the finest balcony examples can be found throughout Europe's fascinating cities and beyond.
 A quick glance above your head can reveal the most elegant and intricate of balcony designs, a smart contemporary balustrade or a high-rise garden brimming with plant life; each adding character to the façade, whatever its age.

 The hot and sunny Mediterranean climate is perfectly suited to balconies from where residents can privately enjoy their own outdoor space, or simply watch the world go by on bustling streets below.
 Check out Spanish cities where it seems virtually every building - residential and commercial - boasts some interesting examples of balcony architecture.